Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Assumption(s):
 1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
-1. Tester has a PNG or JPG file under 500kb, a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB
+1. Tester has a PNG or JPG file under 500kb, a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
 1. Tester knows what is considered invalid by this form.
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
-1. Click on login in nav bar.
+1. Click on **Login** in nav bar.
-1. Click on Create Account tab.
+1. Click on **Create Account** tab.
 1. Fill out all appropiate information and submit said information.
 1. Once **Profile** page opens click on **Share Recipe**.
-1. Fill out all appropiate information, including an avatar, to submit a new recipe
+1. Fill out all appropiate information, including an avatar, to submit a new recipe.
 1. Navigate to **Profile** and click on **Share Recipe**.
 1. Fill out all appropiate information , including an Avatar and choose one part of from (Name, Prep, Cook, Description, Ingredients, or Steps) to inappropriately fill out and attempt to submit.
 1. Attempt to inappropriately fill selected part of form in all different types of validation to check if form will incorrectly accept this information.